hashicorp/consul-template/README.md

 - If the child process dies, the Consul Template process will also die.
 Consul Template **does not supervise the process!** This is generally the responsibility of the scheduler or init system.
 - The child process must remain in the foreground.
 This is a requirement for Consul Template to manage the process and send signals.
 - The exec command will only start after _all_ templates have been rendered at least once.
 One may have multiple templates for a single Consul Template process, all of which must be rendered before the process starts.
 Consider something like an nginx or apache configuration where both the process configuration file and individual site configuration must be written in order for the service to successfully start.
 - After the child process is started, any change to any dependent template will cause the reload signal to be sent to the child process.
-This reload signal defaults to SIGHUP, but can be customizing via the CLI or configuration file.
+This reload signal defaults to nil, in which Consul Template will not kill and respawn the child.
+The reload signal can be specified and customized via the CLI or configuration file.
 - When Consul Template is stopped gracefully, it will send the configurable kill signal to the child process.
 The default value is SIGTERM, but it can be customized via the CLI or configuration file.
 - It is not possible to have more than one exec command (although each template can still have its own reload command).
 - Individual template reload commands still fire independently of the exec command.